-See the following links, NC State HPC and external, for learning HPC concepts and skills, from beginner to advanced.
+See the following links for learning HPC concepts and skills, from beginner to advanced.

 If you have an account on Henry2, log in and type the commands into the terminal.
 If not, set up your environment using Learn Linux without Linux.